-A Look at What Makes Breakups Messy and Recovery Messier
+A Look at What Makes Breakups Messy and the Healing Process Harder.

 Breakups can be really messy.
 Sifting the rubble to determine what was real and what wasn’t can be daunting.
 So I want to show you how to sort some of it out.

 If you were the one to end the relationship, you may have felt unappreciated, unloved or worse yet abused.
-If the relationship was abusive, then there will be some additional work to do.
+If the relationship was abusive, then there will be some additional work to do (you can read more about dealing with abuse here).
 I’ve gotten out of abusive relationships and can tell you first hand that it’s not easy to get your head screwed on right after you’re messed up.

 Here is a list of the things I have tried with different levels of success.
 You can run down any of these bunny trails like I did to discover them for yourself.
 Further down in this article, I have a list of do’s and don’ts that I’d recommend you review first.